-MAT026 Found of Mathematical Reasoning
+MAT026 Foundations of Mathematical Reasoning

-This course is designed to assist students to develop the language of mathematics and strong reasoning skills in preparation for a college level course in quantitative reasoning, statistics, and/or technical math.
+This course is designed to assist students to develop the language of mathematics and strong reasoning skills in preparation for a level 100 mathematics course.
 This course is intended for students who have a basic understanding of arithmetic operations, fractions, decimals and percentages and can use graphical representations on a number line.
-Important goals of the course are to interpret and communicate quantitative information, to make sense of problems and develop multiple strategies for solving them, to make decisions and critique quantitative information by reasoning, modeling, and analyzing, and to use applicable technology.
-Additionally, there is a strong focus on increasing student engagement and fostering productive struggle which deepens learning and builds confidence.
+Review of these concepts will be integrated through preparatory lessons, resources and/or tutoring in the mathport@L. Important goals of the course are to interpret and communicate quantitative information, to make sense of problems and to develop multiple strategies for solving them, to explain understanding of concepts in multiple formats.
+There is a strong focus on increasing student engagement and which deepens learning and builds confidence.
+This course does not meet graduation requirements.